unclenachoduh/spanishlocalestudy/report.md

 The implications of this study leave some work yet to be done.
 The methods for this study are precursory; more intensive processing could reveal greater detail into the specific value provided by sibling localizations.
 Or perhaps manual analysis by skilled linguists is necessary before that value can be revealed.

 The number of languages that are heavily serviced within Localization with multiple locales may be a bit small for much more research to be conducted on this topic.
-Nonetheless, there are a numbner of practical applications for the localization industry as well as adjacent linguistically-focused fields.
+Nonetheless, there are a number of practical applications for the localization industry as well as adjacent linguistically-focused fields.

 The results of this study in particular can be used within the realm of localization to make data-driven decisions regarding the Spanish locale offerings of a software produce.
 For teams that are expanding, these results indicate that previously-existing localization data can be leveraged to move into a new Spanish-speaking market.
 Based on perfect matched alone, your product is already halfway to it's next Spanish locale.
 Teams that are consolidating efforts could use the methods from this study to identify the most central Spanish locale to their userbase and provide one "very high quality, adecuate, and fluent" Spanish translation.
 With some further work on the language templating method, the minimum edit distance between locales could be measured to help localization-minded teams project the cost of investment in a new locale.

 In terms of l10n-adjacent applications, particularly ambitious teams may look into the posibility of formalizing the differences between locales or applying deep processing methods to generate locale-specific natural language content.
-Perhaps these kinds of hopeful connections to this study are a bit enthusiastic or, better yet, not imaginative enough.
+Perhaps these kinds of hopeful connections to this study are a bit enthusiastic or, more optimistically, not imaginative enough.

 ## Acknowledgements